 The Honourable Monique Bégin was presented with HealthCareCAN‘s life membership for her many contributions to the health system over her career at the 2013 Annual General Meeting.

 A sociologist by training, Mme Bégin is an international expert on health systems, especially Canada’s.
 She was the first woman from Québec elected to the House of Commons.
 She was re-elected three times, and served as Minister of National Revenue and Minister of National Health and Welfare.
 Since leaving politics in 1984, Mme Bégin has been a university professor and remains active on social issues.
 She remains best known for the Canada Health Act.

 HealthCareCAN has a long-standing history with Mme Bégin.
 In her official capacity as Federal Health Minister, she officially opened the building at 17 York Street in the Byward Market in Ottawa, Ontario, on April 12, 1983, where the association still resides 30 years later!

 The Honourable Michael Kirby

-Mike Kirby first entered government in 1970 as Chief of Staff to the Premier of Nova Scotia.
+Michael Kirby first entered government in 1970 as Chief of Staff to the Premier of Nova Scotia.
 Four years later he became Deputy Chief of Staff to Prime Minister Trudeau.

 From 1977 to 1980, he was President of the Institute for Research and Public Policy.

-Mike was Secretary to the Cabinet for Federal-Provincial Relations and Deputy Clerk of the Privy Council from 1980 to 1983.
+Michael was Secretary to the Cabinet for Federal-Provincial Relations and Deputy Clerk of the Privy Council from 1980 to 1983.
 In this capacity, he was deeply involved in the negotiations that led to the patriation of the Canadian Constitution and the adoption of the Charter of Rights in the Constitution.